 Variety in the diet is something I emphasise to my clients and live by myself; as eating lots of different foods means that we get the different nutrients they all contain.
 Pictured are a couple of sardines we made into a tasty tomato pasta dish.
 Sardines are a great choice because they’re cheap, sustainable and a good source of healthy fats.
 I’m not overly keen on fishy fish, but the chili in this recipe worked superbly 🙂 (By the way, I left the gutting to my other half!)

 As we’re on the subject of fish…I’ve also tried sushi again this month.
 Coming from a small town in West Wales, sushi restaurants weren’t exactly easily accessed when I was younger, and when I went to university I just never tried it (could well be down to having a housemate who was allergic to fish!)
 Anyway, I tried sushi for the first time about a year ago and didn’t like it.
 Having tried it again last week, I’m afraid I’ve still got a way to go before I can actually enjoy a traditional Japanese meal!
 It’s something I’d like to enjoy though, so it’s not my final attempt.
-Just remember that while sushi is often seen as being a healthy option for a meal out, there are still lots of things on a sushi menu that are deep fried = not so healthy!

 I don’t know about you, but as the weather gets colder, cold fruit and vegetables all the time just don’t do it for me.
 I’m quite a lover of raw vegetables or salad for lunch through the summer…but winter hits and I want something warm.
 A lot of the time I’ll make a soup, but (here comes that variety thing again) I also want something different.
 I’ve been making ratatouille with different veggies and baking squash, aubergine and sweet potato too.